 Finding and Using Library Materials

-- Checking to see if an item is on the shelf (may be on a delayed basis, depending on staff availability)
+- Checking to see if an item is on the shelf, and

 - Assistance with scanning a limited number of pages from Barnard Library books, periodicals or reserve materials.

 Reference, Research, and Instructional Services

 Barnard students can contact their personal librarian for all their research and instruction needs.
 Affiliated and visiting students and scholars can seek assistance in person at the Circulation & Help Desk on the 2nd floor or contact us online or by phone.